Why every agent or broker needs a real estate app

 We live in a world that's downright obsessed with smartphones, tablets, and overall screen time.

-But they're starting to gain popularity.
+And yet, apps are nearly ignored completely by most real estate businesses.
+But they're starting to gain popularity with the heavy hitters.
 Zillow, Realtor.com, and Redfin now have mobile apps.

-So it's time for agents to step up and take advantage of this new marketing channel.
+It's time for agents to step up and take advantage of this underutilized marketing channel.

-Why would agents need an app and a website?
+Why would an agent need both an app and a website?

 Remember the main reason your clients are using your technology: They want a convenient way to search for homes.